War crime: Leipzig trials

-Just after WWI the world governments started to try and systematically create a code for how War Crimes would be defined.
-Their first outline of a law was "Instructions for the Government of Armies of the United States in the Field"—also known as the “Lieber Code.”
+Just after World War I, world governments started to try and systematically create a code for how war crimes would be defined.
+Their first outline of a law was "Instructions for the Government of Armies of the United States in the Field,” also known as the "Lieber Code."
 A small number of German military personnel of the First World War were tried in 1921 by the German Supreme Court for alleged war crimes.

-London Charter/Nuremberg Trials 1945
+Nuremberg trials 1945

-The modern concept of war crime was further developed under the auspices of the Nuremberg Trials based on the definition in the London Charter that was published on August 8, 1945 (also see Nuremberg Principles).
+The modern concept of war crime was further developed under the auspices of the Nuremberg trials based on the definition in the London Charter that was published on 8 August 1945 (see Nuremberg principles).
 Along with war crimes the charter also defined crimes against peace and crimes against humanity, which are often committed during wars and in concert with war crimes.

 International Military Tribunal for the Far East 1946

-Also known as the Tokyo Trial, the Tokyo War Crimes Tribunal or simply as the Tribunal, it was convened on May 3, 1946, to try the leaders of the Empire of Japan for three types of crimes: "Class A" (crimes against peace), "Class B" (war crimes), and "Class C" (crimes against humanity), committed during World War II.
+Also known as the Tokyo Trial, the Tokyo War Crimes Tribunal was convened on 3 May 1946, to try the leaders of the Empire of Japan for three types of crimes: "Class A" (crimes against peace), "Class B" (war crimes), and "Class C" (crimes against humanity), committed during the Second World War.

-International Criminal Court 2002
+International Criminal court

-On July 1, 2002, the International Criminal Court, a treaty-based court located in The Hague, came into being for the prosecution of war crimes committed on or after that date.
+On 1 July 2002, the International Criminal Court (ICC), a treaty-based international court located in The Hague, came into being for the prosecution of war crimes committed on or after that date.
 Several nations, most notably the United States, China, Russia, and Israel, have criticized the court.
 The United States still participates as an observer.
 Article 12 of the Rome Statute provides jurisdiction over the citizens of non-contracting states if they are accused of committing crimes in the territory of one of the state parties.

-War crimes are defined in the statute that established the International Criminal Court, which includes: